 Prepare a bank reconciliation for the Restricted and Unrestricted checking accounts.
 All three balances should be in agreement: 1) the bank balance, as adjusted; 2) the balance in the checkbook; and 3) the cash balance in the General Ledger.
 If corrections need to be made to the checkbook, notify the Treasurer of the changes.

-Update the schedule for the SHRF investments, tracking monthly interest and dividends, and any purchase or sale of assets.
+Update the schedule for the Federation Investment Fund investments, tracking monthly interest and dividends, and any purchase or sale of assets.
 This schedule is cumulative; this month’s activity will be added to the amounts from the previous month.
 Verify that the assets on the schedule agree with the **Positions in your account** section of the statement.
 Verify the cash balance at the end of the month.

 Review the monthly transactions, the General Ledger, and the Financial Statements for accuracy and forward all reports to the Federation Treasurer and President electronically by the 15th of each month.